ryseante/HNG_i7/README.md

-This is where I will store ideas, resources, or even share and discuss anything relating to the HNG_i7 with world.
+This is where I will store ideas, resources, or even share and discuss anything relating to the HNG_i7 with the world.
 I am glad for to have clinched this opportunity.